Top 10 List of TV and Movie Cars

 Film/Show Year: Smokey & The Bandit: 1977

-Car Info: Painted Black with gold exterior trim package.
-Sporting T-tops with shaker hood, front air dam and rear spoiler.
+Car Info: Painted Black with the gold exterior trim package.
+Sporting T-tops with a shaker hood, front air dam, and rear spoiler.
 Under the hood an Oldsmobile 403 V-8 6.6 liter engine boasting 200hp.

 Details and Trivia

 Where would the Aston Martin be without James Bond?
 The same is said for the Trans Am.
 Few cars had more screen time as the Black Trans AM in Smokey and the Bandit.
 The Black Trans Am came to define the redneck era in terms of the country boy muscle car.

 Similar to our #10 car, Smokey & the Bandit’s story relied on a car.
 The Bandit, played by Burt Reynolds, is needed as a lead ‘blocker’ car.
 His job is to take the heat from any police authorities while driving ahead of his partner in an illegal alcohol smuggling run.